kencinder/igirst/README.md

         <tr><td>Sega - Master System</td><td>:white_check_mark:</td></tr>
         <tr><td>SNK - Neo Geo Pocket Color</td><td>:white_check_mark:</td></tr>
 </table>

+### <sub>Zip</sub>
+Using [IGIR's ZIP](https://igir.io/output/writing-archives/) feature is as simple as adding `zip` to a systems options in `igirst.cfg`
+I may expand on this further in the future with some ideas I have, but for now this works how it works with IGIR directly

 ### <sub>Recycle</sub>
 I do not plan to implement the use of IGIR's `Recycle` with the `Clean` flag\